evbogue/denoblog/posts/howtomakemyphonebuzz.md

 Or get yourself a Bogbook keypair and publish a post to https://bogbook.com/

 *Please note that sometimes I will put my phone on silent because I am working, busy, or sleeping.

+**Update!
+I didn't realize this at the time but you can view and send notifications from the web interface here: https://ntfy.sh/bogbook